Dependency Proceedings Unaccompanied Child

 The petition must not name the child's parent as a respondent.
 The petition must state clearly that parental rights may not be terminated through the proceedings.

-The bill requires the court to schedule a hearing.
+The act requires the court to schedule a hearing after the petition is filed.
 If the court finds at the hearing that the statements in the petition are supported by a preponderance of the evidence, the court shall declare the child dependent on the court.
 A child declared dependent is eligible for oversight and services by the office of the child protection ombudsman.
 Upon request, the court may also issue an order establishing the child's eligibility for classification as a special immigrant juvenile under federal law.